Written by Hayley Wood.

 Digital shooting doesn’t require reloading or the fraught possibility of wasting footage.
 But that kind of freedom can be a setback, too.
 With reel film, a limited number of frames forces a creator or director to think critically about composition and execution.
 Some directors argue this discipline yields better results of the content for a film because of the level of planning and preparation it demands.

 More often than not, digital screens and streaming services alter resolution and omit important visual information.
 This can spoil the director’s vision for the audience, and the underlying artistic message of their work can be lost to a tiny, illuminated screen.
-Viewing a projected film may not enhance the content of the movie itself— a bad movie will remain a bad movie— but it will be watched as the filmmaker intended.
+Viewing a projected film may not enhance the content of the movie itself— a bad movie will remain a bad movie— but it will be watched as the filmmaker intended; free of digital interference.
 In a way, this is arguably more intimate.
 The analogue method can even cultivate a newfound appreciation for the film itself.

 The fate of analogue film rests in the hands of the directors who still dare to use it, and the audience members who are attracted to its charm.
 Although the equipment is less common now, many major cities have independent theaters still ‘reeling it out’ with specialty 35mm and 70mm screenings.
 Both cinephiles and film novices have endless choices for their entertainment— and in this luminous age of technological advancement, movie-goers could benefit from finding some solace in the dark.